-While there are 11 trout species found in North America and several more throughout the world, few are more beautiful than the Brook trout and Brown trout.
-Both of these fish live in amazing bodies of water and can be found all across the world in lakes and streams that can sustain their populations.
-Even though they’re both trout species, they require a bit different environments to survive.
+While there are 11 trout species found in North America and several more throughout the world, few are more beautiful than the brook trout and brown trout.

 Brook Trout vs Brown Trout: Overview

 Brown trout were brought to North America from Germany.
-They are characterized under the trout species, but they also have relation to Atlantic Salmon.
-Male brown trout showcase the similarities.
+They are characterized under the trout species, but they also are genetically related to Atlantic Salmon.
 These resemblances grow stronger as they grow in size.
 Any cold water river, lake or stream has the potential to hold these fish.
 These are a favorite of fly and spin anglers.

 Brook trout are technically considered to be char, a subspecies of trout.
 They’re native to the Eastern part of North America and have been brought to all other parts of the world.
 These are some of the most beautiful and unique fish species you can find.
 Odds are, you’re fishing in a picturesque area if you’re targeting brook trout.
 Both fly anglers and spin anglers have success targeting these fish.